jhoodsmith/blog-source/content/posts/starting-from-scratch.md

 $ pyenv versions
 ```

-Create a new virtual environemnt for the your chosen python version
+Create a new virtual environment for the your chosen python version

 ```shell
 $ pyenv virtualenv 3.7.5 new-project-name